martindstone/pagerduty-cli/README.md

   --token=<value>         Ignore the saved configuration and use this token

 DESCRIPTION
-  Send a ststus update to PagerDuty Incident Subscribers
+  Send a status update to PagerDuty Incident Subscribers
 ```

 ## `pd incident set`